pearlshare/mongoose-polymorphic/README.md

 Options:

 * associationKey {String} - define a custom association name (defaults to 'item').
 This changes the base name of mappings and methods such as associationKey: 'parent' will create mappings 'parentId' and 'parentType'
+* promise {Object} - provide a promise library to wrap the async fetchItem method.
+For example {promise: require('bluebird')}